Update 18 December 2014: Don’t Buy Purnail. It’s a SCAM. Read on and save yourself from getting cheated.

 Those who are interested in acquiring this product should be aware that this product is not sold in stores.
 Chances are that you might find few sellers advertising this product at low prices.
 Most likely, you are being introduced to duplicate imitations of the original product that fail to deliver positive results.
 Hence, it’s important to know the right source to buy Purnail to stay immune from scams.
 To buy Purnail in UK, USA, Canada, New Zealand (NZ), Singapore, South Africa and other parts of the world, one can visit the company’s official site, http://www.purnail.com

 Don’t Buy it will not cure your problem: www.Purnail.com

 We recently got some not so encouraging user feedback one of which we would like to share:

 My name is Ben.
-I tried this solution on my fingernails religiously for about 2 months.
+I tried this solution on my fingernails and toenails religiously for about 4 months.
 I haven’t seen any improvement and believe this product is no better than nail paint or ACV.
 I just returned the remaining bottles hoping the company will return my hard earned money.
+Haven’t heard back yet.
 I would advice people to stay away from Purnail and look for some other solution that has some research backing its effectiveness.
-Toenail fungus treatment review sites like www.toenailfungustreatmentreviews.com better guide the sufferers about what works and what not.
+Nail fungus treatment review sites like www.toenailfungustreatmentreviews.com better guide the sufferers about what works and what not.
 Even better would be to consult your doctor before starting any treatment.